rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 truffle console --network testnet
 ```

-This action instructs Truffle to connect to an RSK public node and grants it permission to control the accounts created with your mnemonic through HD wallet provider.
+This action instructs Truffle to connect to an RSK public node and grants it permission to control the accounts created with your mnemonic through the `HD wallet provider`.

-I will do it on Testnet:
+I will connect to the Testnet network:

 ```windows-command-prompt
 C:\RSK\rsk-starter>truffle console --network testnet